MaT1g3R/Hifumi-bot/README.md

 Interested in updated changes, check "development" branch.

-If there are any unclear doc strings in the code please open an issue or send a message to Underforest#1284 on Discord and we will fix it.
+If there are any issues with the bot, please open an issue [here](https://github.com/hifumibot/hifumibot/issues/new)